-Sequential is helmed by legendary instrument designer and Grammy-winner Dave Smith, the founder of Sequential Circuits in 1974.
-In 1977 Dave designed the Prophet-5, the world’s first fully-programmable polyphonic synth, and the first musical instrument with an embedded microprocessor.
+Sequential was founded led by legendary instrument designer and Grammy-winner Dave Smith.
+In 1977 Dave designed the Sequential Circuits Prophet-5, the world’s first fully-programmable polyphonic synth, and the first musical instrument with an embedded microprocessor.
 Sequential released many innovative instruments and drum machines over the next 10 years.

 He took over as President at Seer Systems and developed the first soft synth for Intel in 1994, followed by the first professional soft synth, Reality, released in 1997.

 Realizing the limitations of software, Dave returned to hardware and started Dave Smith Instruments, starting with the Evolver hybrid analog/digital synthesizer in 2002.
-The product lineup has grown to include the Prophet X, Prophet Rev2, Prophet-6, OB-6 (with Tom Oberheim), Pro 2, and Prophet 12 synthesizers, and the Tempest drum machine (with Roger Linn).
+The product lineup grew to include many acclaimed instruments including the Prophet-6, OB-6 (with Tom Oberheim), and Tempest drum machine (with Roger Linn).

 In 2018 DSI changed its name to Sequential, bringing Dave’s legacy full-circle.